 Montjuic parks and botanic gardens in Barcelona – gorgeous gardens on the hill

 Whenever I get tired of all day urban adventures with packed schedules, I find that its nice to spend a little quiet time in a beautiful garden to relax or enjoy a meal.
 Fortunately, Barcelona has many green spaces, beautiful parks and botanical gardens scattered throughout the city.

 It’s fortunate that the area has many magnificent botanical gardens and parks to explore and enjoy at my leisure.
-Many of these parks have stunning views of the entire city, its worlthwhile to take some photographs of the skyline or panorama shots from different vista points.
+Many of these parks have stunning views of the entire city, its worlth while to take some photographs of the skyline or panorama shots from different vista points.
 It’s best to start your visits to Montjuic via cable car to the top and head directly to the fortress.

 Montjuic castle and views

 The views from the top offer a 360 degree look of Barcelona from the mountains to the bayfront area and all the key attractions around the city.
 It’s easy to just relax and enjoy the views or stroll along the ramparts of the fortress.
 In front of the entry is a nice colorful garden parterre filled in from the original moat.

 Right after visiting the Joan Miro museum and the spectacular artwork of Barcelona’s famous artist, I headed outside to the Laribal gardens close by.
 A semi-formal garden with mediterrannean plantings, this garden is a delightful mix of boxed terraced beds, topiary mixed in with a variety of roses, covered pergolas, shaded walkways and colorful annuals.

 There are many splendid views along the Montjuic mountains showing some of the key attractions of Barcelona including this image below with the familiar outlines of the Sagrada Familia in the distance.
 Here are some more views of from Montjuic, its parks and other vista points.